Who decides the acceptable ways to use devices in your school?

 Let’s tackle establishing behavior expectations in a 1:1 rollout.

 Step one: involve your students as stakeholders

+At ASIJ High School (American School in Japan), students and educators together drafted the device expectations for their 1:1.
 And BOOM, here it is: ASIJ’s Acceptable Use Agreement.
 You know, the one they drafted together as educators and students?

 But don’t limit your work together to the beginning of the year: What about recruiting students to a panel or council that meets periodically throughout the year to help tackle new issues as they come up?